Tributes paid to Sidney Poitier following his death aged 94

 Jeffrey Wright, Whoopi Goldberg and Joseph Gordon-Levitt were among those paying tribute.

-Bond star Wright said: “Sidney Poitier.
+Bond star Wright said on Twitter: “Sidney Poitier.
 What a landmark actor.
 One of a kind.
 What a beautiful, gracious, warm, genuinely regal man.
 RIP, Sir.
 With love.”

 Goldberg quoted the lyrics to the song To Sir With Love, which soundtracked Poitier’s 1967 film.

-She said: “If you wanted the sky i would write across the sky in letters that would soar a thousand feet high..
+She said on Twitter: “If you wanted the sky i would write across the sky in letters that would soar a thousand feet high..
 To Sir… with Love.
 Sir Sidney Poitier R.I.P.
 He showed us how to reach for the stars.”

 Gordon-Levitt described him as an “An absolute legend.
 One of the greats”.